pexip/terraform-provider-infinity/docs/resources/infinity_global_configuration.md

 - `site_banner_bg` (String) The background color for the site banner.
 - `site_banner_fg` (String) The text color for the site banner.
 - `teams_enable_powerpoint_render` (Boolean) Determines whether PowerPoint Live content is enabled for Microsoft Teams calls.
 Default: true.
+- `transcript_mode_vmr_default` (String) Controls the default transcript requirements.
+You can override this setting on each service individually.
 - `waiting_for_chair_timeout` (Number) The length of time (in seconds) for which a Guest participant will remain at the waiting screen if a Host does not join, before being disconnected.
 Range: 0 to 86400.
 Default: 900.

 ### Read-Only

 - `deployment_uuid` (String) The ID of the deployment.
+- `enable_clock` (Boolean) This field is deprecated and will be ignored.
 - `id` (String) Resource URI for the global configuration
 - `resource_uri` (String) The URI that identifies this resource.